Codecademy/docs/content/python/concepts/random-module/terms/choice/choice.md

   - 'paths/computer-science'
 ---

-Takes any Python iterable as the argument, and returns an element sampled at random from the iterable.
+Takes in any iterable, and returns an item sampled at random from the iterable.

 ## Syntax